Updated: July 20, 2022

 “Notes” are for securities with maturities of two to 10 years, and “bonds” are for 30 years.

-How Demand for Yields Affects Interest Rates
+How Does Demand for Treasuries Affects Interest Rates?

 Anything (news or otherwise) that increases the demand for longer-term Treasury bonds puts downward pressure on interest rates.